oduwsdl/archivenow/README.rst

         --wc           Use The WebCite Archive
         --all          Use all possible archives
-        --server       Run archiveNow as a Web Service --port [PORT]  port number to run a Web Service
+        --server       Run archiveNow as a Web Service --host [HOST]  The server address
+        --port [PORT]  The port number to run a Web Service

 Examples
 --------